BYU-PRISM/Seeq/README.md

 ## Testing

-There are several types of testing available for **seeq-correlation**
+There are several types of testing available for **Seeq-System Identification**

 ### Automatic Testing

-After installation, you can launch the test suite from the root directory of the project (i.e. `seeq-correlation` directory).
+After installation, you can launch the test suite from the root directory of the project (i.e. `seeq-sysid` directory).
 You will need to have pytest >= 5.0.1 installed

 To run all tests: